ErikGartner/treehouse/README.md

 # Treehouse
-Treehouse is a playground / an open registry  for demoing and hosting of dTree graphs.
+Treehouse is a playground / an open registry for demoing, viewing and hosting of dTree graphs.
 Rather than having to build an entire app/site to try out a dTree graph feel free to use this site.

 ## Privacy and data safety
 This site is free and open for everybody.
 No graph is private though only through ownership or an edit-link can an existing graph be edited.

 Data is backuped daily though this site is _not_ intended for heavy production use.
 If your data is very sensitive host it yourself.

+### Gist-hosted data
+A third option is to host your data on a public [gist](https://gist.github.com).
+It has the benefit of _reliable data storage_ that is _version controlled_.
+Your graph is then accessible from ```https://treehouse.gartner.io/g/<GIST_ID>```.

+The gist should have the following files:
+- data.json *Required*
+- stylesheet.css *Required*
+- readme.md
+- renderer.handlebars

+See [this](https://treehouse.gartner.io/g/58e58be650453b6d49d7) example for more.

 ## dTree
 [dTree](https://github.com/ErikGartner/dTree) is the open source graph library that powers this site.
 It is written by the Swedish computer engineering student [Erik Gärtner](https://gartner.io).
 It builds on top of D3 and works aims at being a simple yet extensive library for building family trees.